-If you’re thinking about using – Amazon fulfillment services to handle your orders, here are several things you need to know before getting started
+If you’re thinking about using – Amazon fulfillment services to handle your orders, here are several facts you need to know before getting started

 1. It Will Cost You

 There’s no getting around it—you’re going to spend money when you use FBA.

 Amazon charges FBA sellers for both storage and fulfillment.
 You’ll essentially be paying “rent” for the space that your products occupy in the Amazon warehouse as well as the costs associated with fulfilling the order.

 You will not, however, pay for shipping outright.
 That’s because the shipping cost is considered part of the fulfillment cost and rolled into FBA fees.

 There’s some good news, though.
 As an Amazon FBA seller, you’re also eligible for the company’s free two-day shipping offer to Amazon Prime customers, meaning Amazon’s most loyal customers can order their products online and receive it in just two days without any additional cost to you or to the customer.